TomWaisberg/TomWaisberg/README.md

 ### Hi there 👋 I'm Tom Waisberg.

 - 🌱 I’m currently learning c#, javascvript, and python.
-- 🎮 I'm interested in game, app, and web development.
+- 🎮 I'm interested in game, app, and simulation development.